haseebs/semantic-code-search/README.md

 # Semantic Code Search

-This repo contains the pytorch implementation of some of the experiments in ["CodeSearchNet Challenge: Evaluating the State of Semantic Code Search"](https://arxiv.org/abs/1909.09436).
+This repo contains the unofficial pytorch implementation of some of the experiments in ["CodeSearchNet Challenge: Evaluating the State of Semantic Code Search"](https://arxiv.org/abs/1909.09436).
 The original tensorflow implementation can be found [here](https://github.com/github/CodeSearchNet).

 ## A few instructions